 - Listen to A Canterbury Tale: Anselm’s Life and Works by the History of Philosophy Without Any Gaps podcast [19:38 mins]

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the best books on St Anselm.